Visyond/website-hugo/site/content/services/our-services.md

       - faqSectionContent:
           - answersList:
               - answer: >-
-                  We will identify the most important business drivers (i.e. revenue streams and costs), and visualize their impact on KPIs, enabling you to focus on what’s really important so you can take appropriate action for cost reductions or revenue
+                  We will identify the most important business drivers (e.g. revenue streams and costs), and visualize their impact on KPIs, enabling you to focus on what’s really important so you can take appropriate action for cost reductions or revenue